 What the default cycle does and does not describe

 It is also not the same as a recession, even though the two often overlap.
 A recession is a broad macroeconomic contraction.
 The default cycle is a credit-market phenomenon centered on borrower failure.
-Recessions can intensify defaults, but default clustering can also be driven by sector-specific strain, financing stress, or maturity walls without mapping perfectly onto the full macro cycle.
+Recessions can intensify defaults, but default clustering can also be driven by sector-specific strain, refinancing stress, or maturity walls without mapping perfectly onto the full macro cycle.

 FAQ